benc-uk/nanomon/readme.md

 ## Authentication & Security

-By default there is no authentication, security or sign-in.
-This is on purpose to make the app easy to deploy, and for simple use in learning scenarios and workshops.
+By default there is no authentication, security or user sign-in.
+This is by design to make the app easy to deploy, and for use in learning scenarios and workshops.

-Security is enabled using the Microsoft Identity Platform (Azure AD) and OAuth2 + OIDC.
-With an app registered in Azure AD, then passing the app's client id as `AUTH_CLIENT_ID` to the NanoMon containers, this changes the behavior as follows:
+Security is enabled using the Microsoft Identity Platform (now called Microsoft Entra ID) and OAuth2 + OIDC.
+With an app registered in Entra ID, then passing the app's client id as `AUTH_CLIENT_ID` to the NanoMon containers, this changes the behaviour of the application as follows:

-- API container - will enforce validation on certain API routes, like POST, PUT and DELETE, using OAuth 2.0 JWT bearer tokens.
-The token is checked for validity, a scope matching `system.admin` and audience matching the client id.
+- **API container** - Will enforce validation on certain API routes, like POST, PUT and DELETE, using OAuth 2.0 JWT bearer tokens.
+The token is checked for validity as follows; contains a scope matching `system.admin` and has an audience matching the client id.
-- Frontend host - The UI will show a sign-in button and only allow signed-in users to create, edit or delete monitors.
-Access tokens are fetched from Azure AD for the signed-in user with the `system.admin` scope, and then passed when calling the API as bearer tokens
+- **Frontend host** - The UI will show a sign-in button and only allow signed-in users to create, edit or delete monitors.
+Access tokens are fetched from Entra ID for the signed-in user with the `system.admin` scope, and then passed when calling the API as bearer tokens.

 A basic guide to set this up:

-- Register a new app in Azure AD.
-This needs to have the API scope `system.admin` exposed, and also be set with the correct SPA callback URLs.
-To simplify this creation, use the provided bash script: `./scripts/aad-app-reg.sh`
+- Register a new app in Microsoft Entra ID, his needs to have the API scope `system.admin` exposed, and also be set with the correct SPA redirect URLs.
+To simplify this creation, use the provided bash script: `./scripts/aad-app-reg.sh`, or use [the portal](https://entra.microsoft.com/#home).
-- Test locally - Put the provided client id as the `AUTH_CLIENT_ID`, in your `.env` file, then (re)start the frontend and API with `make run-frontend` and `make run-frontend`.
-You should see a login button in the page, and no way to create or edit monitors until you sign-in.
+- Test locally - Put the provided client id as the `AUTH_CLIENT_ID`, in your `.env` file, then (re)start the frontend and API with `make run-api` and frontend with `make run-frontend`.
+You should see a login button on the page, and no way to create or edit monitors until you sign-in.
 - For deploying elsewhere:
   - Get the frontend URL of the deployed running instance.
   - Add this URL to the SPA redirect URIs in the app registration.
 It's probably easiest doing this in the Azure Portal.